auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 <img src="../../images/MoL/circle_to_sin.gif">
 {: refdef}

 Each of the circles above are the same shape but different sizes, different radii.
 The sine waves have a similar pattern but are clearly different.
-Let's imagine the green line is reality as it is, the red line is what you believe reality is, and the blue line is how people see reality (intersubjective).
+Let's imagine the green line is reality as it is (objective), the red line is what you believe reality is (subjective), and the blue line is how people see reality (intersubjective).
 The distance from what we believe to reality is our error.
 There are points of overlap where we see reality accurately, but they're rare moments.
 If the blue line represents fitness, meaning having the beliefs which will make you a good, resilient, successful fit in your environment, the distance to that line is the difference in performance of your fit to the situations you face.

 ### Life can be viewed as a game of predicting the best line.
 If you draw a line too far away from success you fail.